-Nothing is more precious when you’re living out of a confined space than free space, so the dimensions and weight of a campervan stove are of the utmost importance.
+Nothing is more precious when you’re living out of a confined space than free space, so the dimensions and weight of a camping stove are of the utmost importance.

 Am I Cooking Inside or Outside?

-Either way, one of the first things I pay attention to when looking for a campervan stove is the burner/cooking covers.
-Wind is always a factor when cooking outdoors and good camp stoves will include or have fixed burner and panel covers to keep your flame(s) protected.
+Either way, one of the first things I pay attention to when looking for a campervan cooker is the burner/cooking covers.
+Wind is always a factor when cooking outdoors and the best campervan stoves will include or have fixed burner and panel covers to keep your flame(s) protected.

 Campervan Stove Safety Tips

 Cooking for yourself on the road is part hassle, part joy.
-Doing it right takes some time and effort, but your margin for error is often a lot lower, so you absolutely should follow some basic safety precautions.
+Doing it right takes some time and effort, but your margin for error is often a lot lower (especially if you want to cook inside), so you absolutely should follow some basic safety precautions.
 These are: